NikhilMahendrakar/PortfolioWebsite/README.md

-This project is a personal portfolio website designed to showcase the professional skills, experience, and projects of a software developer.
+This project is a personal portfolio website designed to showcase my professional skills, experience, and projects .
 Built using ASP.NET Core with Razor Pages, the site utilizes a responsive design powered by Bootstrap for a modern and user-friendly interface.